aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-10.png">
 </p>

-That's because only 1 / 2 tokenholders have voted.
-The other tokenholder (A's Agent app) still has to vote.
+That's because only one out of two token holders have voted.
+The other token holder (A's Agent app) still has to vote.

 ### **4. Use A's Agent app to take part in B's vote**